erbbysam/webRTCCopy/README.md

 This is because we must use [idb.filesystem.js] (https://github.com/ebidel/idb.filesystem.js) to mimic the HTML5 FileSystem API for Firefox.
 It's one limitation is that we cannot provide the user with a file link directly from this (like we can with Chrome).
 So we must instead write to it, then grab the file as a blob and place it into JS memory so the user can then download it to their local file system.

 ### WebRTC datachannel note
 Each chunk of a file is requested by the receiving end (a file is divided into many chunks), only after the previous chunk has been received (each chunk is sent over in smaller peices).
-This is done this way because, there is no way easily send large amounts of data without first deviding it up further, see:
+This is done this way because, there is no way easily send large amounts of data without first dividing it up further, see:

 https://code.google.com/p/webrtc/issues/detail?id=2270#c35